RenderKit/openpgl/README.md

 #include <openpgl/cpp/Device.h>
 ```

 The `Device` class is a key component of OpenPGL.
-The Device defines the
+It defines the backend
-backend used by Open PGL.
-Currently OpenPGL supports different CPU
+used by Open PGL.
+OpenPGL supports different CPU backends using SSE,
-backends using either SSE, AVX, or AVX-512 optimizations.
+AVX, or AVX-512 optimizations.

 Note: support for different GPU backends is planned in future releases.